landlab/landlab/README.rst

 Landlab 2.0
 ```````````

-In late December 2019 Landlab switched to version 2.0-beta.
-Landlab will be
+In April 2020 Landlab switched to version 2.0.
-in 2.0-beta until the Landlab 2.0 publication is finalized.
 Landlab dropped
 support of Python 2.7 with this transition.

 Supported Python Versions